BlockScience/cats/README.md

   ![alt_text](images/BOMchain_only.jpeg?raw=true)

 ### Next Steps:
-1. Replace s3 with IPFS Cluster and Filebase for Content-Addressable Storage in order to remove ipfs client from cluster workers
+1. Replace s3 with IPFS Cluster and Filebase for Content-Addressable Storage in order to use cluster worker IPFS client
    1. Alternative: for IPFS server bug (`ipfs init --profile server`) - loop IPFS initialization until provided a public IP Address
 2. Implement CATnode MVP to remove the need for users to install dependencies:

-    A.Options:
+    A. Options:
       * CATsVM Disk Image (Ubuntu)
       * CATsContainer